privacyguides/privacyguides.org/docs/calendar-contacts.en.md

 title: "Calendar and Contact Sync"
 icon: material/calendar
 ---
-Calendaring and contacts are some of the most sensitive data posess.
+Calendaring and contacts are some of the most sensitive data possess.
 Use only products that use E2EE at rest.
 This prevents a provider from reading your data.

 ## Cloud/SaaS Providers